labsyspharm/dye-drop-microsite/docs/protocol.md

 <p style="text-align:center;"><img src="{{ site.baseurl }}/assets/images/dye_drop/dd_exp_overview.png" alt="Dye drop experiment overview" width="600"></p>

-**Step 1: Start with cells in growth medium**
+**Step 1: Start with adherent cells in growth medium**

 **Step 2: Stain**

-Using a multi-channel pipette, gently add Hoechst+Live/Dead Red (LDR) in 10% OptiPrep<sup>TM</sup> in shosphate buffered saline (PBS) down the wall of the wells.
+Using a multi-channel pipette, gently add Hoechst+LIVE/DEAD Far Red Fluorescent dye (LDR) in 10% OptiPrep<sup>TM</sup> in phosphate buffered saline (PBS) along the wall of the wells.

-<span style="color:#F20D0A">Dead cells are stained by LDR.</span>
+<span style="color:#F20D0A">Only dead cells are stained by LDR.</span>

 **Step 3: Fix**

-Add 4% formaldehyde in 20% OptiPrep<sup>TM</sup> in PBS down the wall of the wells.
+Add 4% formaldehyde in 20% OptiPrep<sup>TM</sup> in PBS along the wall of the wells.
 This solution will displace the stain solution at the bottom of the well.

 **Step 4: Aspirate**

 Remove the solutions in the wells, leaving some formaldehyde at the bottom to minimize cell loss.
+Refill the wells with PBS, seal the plates.

 **Step 5: Image or Store**

-Image or store fixed cells in PBS at 4&deg;C
+Image plates immediately or store fixed cells in PBS at 4&deg;C up to several weeks.

 ## Deep Dye Drop

 <p style="text-align:center;"><img src="{{ site.baseurl }}/assets/images/dye_drop/ddd_exp_overview.png" alt="Deep dye drop experiment overview" /></p>

-**Step 1: Start with cells in growth medium**
+**Step 1: Start with adherent cells in growth medium**

 **Step 2: LDR + EdU Stain**

-Using a multi-channel pipette, gently add Live/Dead Red (LDR) and EdU(5-ethylnyl-2'-deoxyuridine) in 10% OptiPrep<sup>TM</sup> in PBS solution down the wall of the wells.
+Using a multi-channel pipette, gently add LIVE/DEAD Far Red FLuorescent dye (LDR) and EdU (5-ethylnyl-2'-deoxyuridine) in 10% OptiPrep<sup>TM</sup> in PBS solution along the wall of the wells.

-<span style="color:#F20D0A">Dead cells are stained by LDR.</span>
+<span style="color:#F20D0A">Only dead cells are stained by LDR.</span>

-**Step 3-5: Same as Dye Drop**
+**Steps 3-5: Same as Dye Drop**

 Store in PBS at the end of Step 5

-**Step 6: Permeablize**
+**Step 6: Permeabilize**

 Add 0.5% Triton X-100 in 10% OptiPrep<sup>TM</sup> to permeabilize cell membranes.

 **Step 7: Click Label EdU**

-Fluorescently label EdU with a fluorescent dye azide via Click chemistry in 20% OptiPrep<sup>TM</sup>
+Label EdU with a fluorescent dye azide via Click chemistry in 20% OptiPrep<sup>TM</sup>

-<span style="color:#46C7FC">S-phase cells are stained by fluorecently-labeled EdU.</span>
+<span style="color:#46C7FC">Only S-phase cells are stained by fluorescently-labeled EdU.</span>

 **Step 8: Aspirate**

-Remove solutions from the wells via gentle aspiration
+Remove solutions from the wells via gentle aspiration.

 **Step 9: Block**

-Add blocking solution
+Add blocking solution.

 **Step 10: pH3 Antibody**

 Stain with a conjugated antibody against phospho-histone H3 (pH3) in 10% OptiPrep<sup>TM</sup>

-<span style="color:#0FF169">M-phase cells are stained by pH3-targeting antibodies.</span>
+<span style="color:#0FF169">Only M-phase cells are stained by the pH3 antibody.</span>